 Students may apply to take most 100- or 200-level courses by examination.
 Programmatic accreditation standards and requirements may limit the eligibility of certain courses for credit by exam.
-A student wishing to use the credit-by-exam option, should do so prior to scheduling the course; however, the student may challenge the course after enrolling in the course, provided the exam takes place prior to completion of 20 percent of the scheduled instruction for that course (that is, prior to the end of the third week of instruction for a full-semester course, during which time the refund policy applies).
+A student wishing to use the credit-by-exam option, should do so prior to scheduling the course; however, the student may challenge the course after enrolling in the course, provided the exam takes place prior to the end of the second week of the semester.

 The professor of the course involved and the school dean must approve the student's request for credit by exam.
 Upon receiving that approval, the student must pay an evaluation fee to the Bursar’s Office.
 No examination will be prepared or administered until the student presents the evaluation fee receipt.
 The examination fee will be waived for incoming students seeking credit for ENL 111 (English Composition I) who have been invited based on placement scores to an accelerated cohort CBE session.
 The examination fee will be waived for students testing for technical skills gained through high school programs as long as testing is completed prior to attending a semester at Penn College.